 For the first 50 kilometres of the journey we went east along the valley of the Euphrates as if destined for Erzurum.
 The valley floor for most of the way is flat and quite wide with some trees, fields and pasture, the latter supporting herds of cattle.
 The mountains, albeit mostly rounded rather than with rock faces and peaks, remained north and south of the road, those to the south having extensive patches of snow on their north-facing slopes.
-Any sense of sadness or solemnity I may have had at times the day before (because of the poverty, the rundown streets not far from the pazar, the many building sites and road improvement projects designed to enhance an economically challenged city, the ill-equipped zoo where the welfare of the animals came second to entertaining human visitors, the large number of dogs roaming freely, the oppressive air of Sunni piety that encouraged many women to dress completely in black and cover their whole body except for their eyes and the top of their nose, and the almost complete lack of opportunity to interact with women) had completely gone.
+Any sense of sadness or solemnity I may have had at times the day before (because of the poverty, the rundown streets near the pazar, the many building sites and road improvement projects designed to enhance an economically challenged city, the ill-equipped zoo where the welfare of the animals came second to entertaining human visitors, the large number of dogs roaming freely, the oppressive air of Sunni piety that encouraged many women to dress completely in black and cover their whole body except for their eyes and the top of their nose, and the almost complete lack of opportunity to interact with women) had completely gone.
 Turkey was working its magic yet again.

 For part of the way east the railway was in view from the road, but no trains passed us.
 As we approached Tanyeri the valley began to narrow and the river, the road and the railway became close companions.
 However, the valley floor was still flat enough for the Euphrates to be quite wide and at one point it had burst its banks flooding nearby pasture.
-We passed beside a pretty railway station with a water crane in very good condition, a water crane similar to one I had seen the day before at Erzincan station (steam locomotives must occasionally travel the line, perhaps pulling trains for railway enthusiasts).
+We drove beside a pretty railway station with a water crane in very good condition, a water crane similar to one I had seen the day before at Erzincan station (steam locomotives must occasionally travel the line, perhaps pulling trains for railway enthusiasts).
 A little later we turned right off the main road and headed south to Tunceli via Pulumur.
-We crossed the Euphrates and went under an admirably built stone bridge that carries the railway further on its journey.
+We crossed the Euphrates and went under an admirably built stone bridge that carries the railway further east.
 A sign beside the road informed people that they were entering Tunceli province and, very close to the sign, we drove beside an old jandarma post.
 I was reminded that, when last travelling along the road, Tunceli province in general and Tunceli town in particular felt like occupied territory.
 The fact no jandarma occupied the post near the road sign suggested that things were now more relaxed.
 Thankfully, the next few days confirmed that they were.

 The bus boy walked along the aisle providing passengers with tea, coffee, fruit juice, water and a squirt of kolonya.

-As soon as we entered Tunceli province we began to ascend a gorge-like valley with rugged rock walls which soon had us at the highest point on the road from where very pretty views of rounded hills, pasture, wild flowers and trees with their new leaves led the eye toward villages and snow-smudged mountains, the latter in the distance.
+As soon as we entered Tunceli province we began to ascend a gorge-like valley with rugged rock walls which soon had us at the highest point on the road from where very pretty views of rounded hills, pasture, wild flowers and trees with new leaves led the eye toward villages and snow-smudged mountains, the latter in the distance.
 Cattle gave way to sheep.
 At one point it looked as if we were almost as high as the highest mountains to the south, but this was not, obviously, the case.
 Why?
 Because one of the mountains was almost completely covered in snow.

 We reached the pass where a large, shabby building is used to store motor vehicles and other equipment so that maintenance workers can keep the road open during heavy snowfalls.
 The views from the pass of forest, snow-capped mountains and pasture with wild flowers on rounded hills were sublime and small villages nestled in the folds of the undulating terrain.
-The road was far more beautiful than I recall it from trips in the middle of summer when the high temperatures have melted all the snow and the absence of rain has bleached from the land the strong colours that persist until very early June.
+The road was far more beautiful than I recalled it from trips in the middle of summer when the high temperatures have melted all the snow and the absence of rain has bleached from the land the strong colours that persist until very early June.

 As soon as we left the centre of Pulumur the road enters a meandering valley with a river that tumbles over rocks little and large.
-Small orchards existed where the land flattens, but for most of the time the road is enclosed by rock walls, small patches of pasture on the slopes and trees that grow wild.
+Small orchards exist where the land flattens, but for most of the time the road is enclosed by rock walls, small patches of pasture on the slopes and trees that grow wild.
 We drove beside an old stone bridge with a single high arch, but it is in poor condition, and a large but abandoned army or jandarma camp.
-Some of the buildings in the camp had been trashed, no doubt by local Alevi males who regard the camp as a symbol of the government in Ankara that has always discriminated against them, but perhaps most obviously during the period when the AKP has dominated Turkish politics.
+Some of the buildings in the camp had been trashed, no doubt by local Alevi males who regard the camp as a symbol of the government in Ankara that has always discriminated against them, not least during the period when the AKP has dominated Turkish politics.
 This said, even worse oppression than that of the AKP prevailed in the 1930s.
 More about this later.